ghidraninja/game-and-watch-backup/README.md

 Step 5 should succeed, if it doesn't: Try to run the script while holding down the power button of the Game & Watch.
 Try power-cycling the target in between attempts.

+### Getting help and contributing

+Feel free to join our [discord channel](https://discord.gg/YM2crykp) and ask any support questions in *#game-and-watch-support*.

+Other channels:

+- *#game-and-watch-hacking* A channel for general talk about homebrew on the Game & Watch!
+Please, no ROMs, no flash dumps, etc, but any code related question or other hacking ideas very welcome.
+- *#replacement-pcb* In here we discuss the possibilities and development of replacement PCBs for the Game and Watch.

 ## Sources for binaries

 The binaries in firmware/ are based on:

 - [flashloader](https://github.com/ghidraninja/game-and-watch-flashloader)
 - [flashdumper](https://github.com/ghidraninja/game-and-watch-flashdumper)